Creative Containers for Cumulative Trauma Repair

 CCPA accreditation (for counsellors) - 64963297

-This course will give you 3 hours of NBCC continuing education credits (read the details on the bottom of the page).
+This course will give you 3 hours of NBCC continuing education credits for the home-study part.

 Jennifer Albright Knash